Asteres-Technologies/ContractingRequirements/government/DoD/SBIR_STTR/Phase_1.md

 # Department of Defense (DoD)
 ### [Please refer to this link for the most current information.
-(In "IMPORTANT NOTICE" links.)](https://www.dodsbirsttr.mil/submissions/login) Check commit date for last update.
+(In "IMPORTANT NOTICE" links.)](https://www.dodsbirsttr.mil/submissions) Check commit date for last update.
 ## Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Program

-### PHASE I TEMPLATE – VOLUME 2: TECHNICAL VOLUME
+### Phase I Proposal Instructions and Requirements

 These instructions and template apply to the Department of Defense (DoD) Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) Phase I topics and provide general guidelines for completing the Phase I Technical Volume.
 Information provided in the Component-specific instructions for the topic of interest take precedence over any instructions listed below.